 If you don’t have employees, you may not need to carry workers’ compensation insurance from a legal standpoint.
 That said, you may still want to invest in a workers’ comp policy for yourself or subcontractors, or, you may need to have a policy if another business you work with requires it.
 Here are four different scenarios to consider when evaluating whether you should purchase workers’ compensation insurance:

-Once again, in this case you probably won’t need worker’s compensation coverage.
+If you are a sole proprietor or independent contractor and you don’t have employees, you probably won’t need worker’s compensation coverage.
 However, you may be required to complete a sole proprietor workers’ compensation exemption form, get it notarized, and pay a fee.
-You should—as always— check the requirements of your state.
+You should—as always—check the requirements of your state.
 Please review the Department of Labor’s map with state workers’ comp agency contacts.

 Some companies will not use you as a contractor if you are not covered by your own workers’ compensation insurance policy.
 It does not make sense for them to take on the risk of using an uninsured contractor because if you’re injured, they’ll have to pay out of pocket and can also be sued.
 Businesses are legally permitted to ask you to show a certificate of insurance (COI) if you want to contract with them.